SLEEP APNEA TREATMENT IN LAUREL, MD

 In situations of mild to moderate sleep apnea, a night guard may be deemed the appropriate treatment.
 A night guard is very similar to a sports mouthguard because it is created to fit comfortably into your mouth while you sleep.
 This helps keep the tongue and soft tissues in the back of the throat from collapsing, which enables the airway to stay open during sleep.

 Patients enjoy our custom-fit night guards because they are a more portable and compact sleep apnea treatment option than regular CPAP machines.
 We are happy to provide custom-fit night guards for sleep apnea treatment at Laurel Smiles Dental Care.
 Our night guards are made from dental impressions of your own smile, to ensure optimal comfort throughout the night.

-It is recommended that patients with sleep apnea sleep on their side, preferably on their right.
-This allows for increased airflow.
+Doctors suggest that patients with sleep apnea sleep on their side, preferably on their right.
+This will help increase their airflow.

 Foods high in dairy increase patients’ risk of sleep apnea.
 Foods like milk, cheese, and bananas all increase the body’s mucus production.
 This blocks airways, triggering or making sleep apnea worse.